AnkRaw/Traffic-Sign-Classification/README.md

 ### Dataset

-The dataset comprises approximately **800 images** collected from various sources, including personal captures near university, Billa, Kaufland, and street views of the Ceske Budejovice area.
+The dataset comprises approximately **800 images** collected from various sources, including personal captures near the university, Billa, Kaufland, and street views of the Ceske Budejovice area.
 During the data filtering and cleaning process, **569 samples** representing **26 different classes** were selected.
 For accurate labeling, the [LabelMe tool](https://github.com/labelmeai/labelme) was utilized.
 Additionally, *Wikipedia* serves as a reference for class naming.
 [Wikipedia Link](https://en.wikipedia.org/wiki/Road_signs_in_the_Czech_Republic)